roman-pavlov/management-handbook/README.md

 At the same time, I value focus time and an opportunity to work remotely.
 Certain tasks require a destruction-free environment.
 A modern office is more prone to distractions.
 So hybrid setting would be the best mix addressing both needs.

 ### The power of feedback
 I believe feedback is like a heartbeat.
 It's an essential part of our daily work.
 It should be given swiftly, clearly, and kindly.
 Any genuine feedback is good.
 It proves that someone cares and trusts.
-I value any feedback coming my way and would be happy to share mine.
+I value feedback coming my way and would be happy to share mine.
+If you feel uncomfortable sharing feedback with me, please feel free to speak with my manager.

 I like to give feedback during 1:1s or when it's the right time.
 When I do it, I share specific examples of your behaviour I'd like to see more of.
 And any specific examples of your behaviour I'd like to see less of.

 At times, I tend to forget about positive feedback and working to improve it.
 Sometimes, I ask you to write down what you are doing to help me out.
 It helps to recall the important and amazing work done and be an advocate of your work in the wider organisation.

 ### Meetings
 I believe in having useful, short and productive meetings.
 I value my and your time and aim to start and finish them on time.
 The best meeting is in person.
 If not, video/audio would be my next preference.
-If I am in a meeting it means a) I need to know something important b) I am expected to provide input/advice/ support c) I am expected to participate in a decision making d) you want me to know something important.
+If I am in a meeting it means a) I need to know something important b) I am expected to provide input/advice/ support c) I am expected to participate in a decision-making d) you want me to know something important.

 If I see an invite with an unclear agenda/topic and I haven't got any context before I get upset and tempted to decline.
-The last thing I want to spend time in a meeting that is generally irrelevant or I could get a written update after.
+The last thing I want is to spend time in a meeting that is generally irrelevant or I could get a written update after.
 Or any surprise.
 I aim to be clear about the purpose of my meetings.

 As far as ICs in my teams, I am an advocate of a focus time and would like to make sure formal meetings take minimum time (normally 10% or less) in a healthy team.